andygarcia86/bookstore-website/README.md

 2. Run MySQL docker compose `docker-compose -f docker-compose-mysql-database.yml up --build` in the terminal or CMD
 3. Run `python app.py` in the terminal or CMD

-## Connect to MySQL database
+### Connect to MySQL database

+You should be able to connect to the MySQL database using any MySQL client with the following configuration

-- Connection
+- Connection:
-  host: localhost
+  - host: localhost
-  port: 33060
+  - port: 33060
+  - user: root
+  - password: root